Ad

 MacLaren responds to the commission

-On April 15, 22nd District Attorney Jeremy Reed filed a motion to disqualify MacLaren from the Burris case, and remove him from ruling on the case because he failed to meet standards of impartiality.
+On April 15, 22nd District DA Jeremy Reed filed a motion to disqualify MacLaren from the Burris case, seeking to remove him from ruling on the case because he failed to meet standards of impartiality.
 By April 28, however, the court had denied the motion.

 On April 24, Anne Mangiardi, executive director of Colorado Commission on Judicial Discipline, emailed MacLaren, asking for a response regarding MacLaren’s choice to hold a hearing for Burris after a diversion agreement was signed by both parties.
-Mangiardia also questions why MacLaren denied Burris’s request to waive his presence at the hearing.
+Mangiardi also questions why MacLaren denied Burris’ request to waive his presence at the hearing.

-Cass, now a freelance reporter for The Journal, covered the February diversion agreement hearing while she was a full-time reporter for The Journal.
+Cass, now a freelance reporter for The Journal, covered the February diversion agreement hearing while she was a full-time reporter for the newspaper.

 In a letter dated May 20, MacLaren responded in writing to the commission’s questions, saying that he ordered a hearing for the sake of public transparency.